 A spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game or a sample of what’s to come for new players.
 There’s plenty more to uncover as you control Delores, who returns to Thimbleweed Park a year after the main game’s events, as she discovers that a lot has changed in the sleepy town.

-Cayne is a blood-soaked sci-fi adventure game where you play as Hadley, a woman, who is nine months pregnant, as she wakes up in a mysterious facility with no recollection of how she got there and no clear path out.
+Cayne is a blood-soaked sci-fi adventure game where you play as Hadley, a woman who is nine months pregnant, as she wakes up in a mysterious facility with no recollection of how she got there and no clear path out.
 While the bigger, more fleshed-out counterpart, Stasis, is also worth your time – it’s not free.
-This intense and atmospheric side game gives you a short taste of Stasis’ world.
+This intense, atmospheric side game gives you a short taste of Stasis’ world.

 Shadow Warrior Classic Complete

-Shadow Warrior Classic Complete is not one of the most celebrated FPS games, which is hardly surprising, seeing as it tries to go toe to toe with Duke Nukem for gross-out insensitivity.
+Shadow Warrior Classic Complete is not among the most celebrated classic FPS games, which is hardly surprising, as it tries to go toe to toe with Duke Nukem for gross-out insensitivity.
 However, its gunplay still stands the test of time.
 Charging through levels with a katana and a rattling Uzi still feels great, and its legacy as one of the more challenging FPS games from the ’90s means you’ll likely get a lot of hours out of this freebie.

 Most free GOG games not listed here are demos and prologues, so if you run out of options you’ve not tried here, we also have a selection of the best PC games of the year so far.
 If you want something to try before you spend money, our list of the best free PC games ensures every gamer has a choice they can be happy with.